-The Society's Climate Science Communication Group has produced a series of Climate Science Briefing Papers with the aim to clearly and concisely explain important aspects of climate science.
+We are excited to announce the publication of the 7th Climate Science Briefing Paper on Solar Variability, as well as an accompanying podcast.
+The Society's Climate Science Communication Group is producing a series of Climate Science Briefing Papers with the aim to clearly and concisely explain important aspects of climate science.

 People arguing against human-caused climate change have often built their reasoning on the variability of the sun.
-However, whilst the sun has indeed affected our climate over millions of year, it is not the cause of recent global warming.
-This paper looks at the variation of the sun’s output, measurements of the sun’s variability and how regional and global climate are affected by it.
+However, whilst the Sun has indeed affected our climate over millions of year, it is not the cause of recent global warming.
+Our latest paper looks at the variation of the Sun’s output, measurements of the Sun’s variability and how regional and global climate are affected by it.

-Our former Climate Science Communications Specialist Caroline Coch, sat down with Adam Scaife, Head of Long-range forecasting at the Met Office and Professor at Exeter University, to discuss the paper last year.
+Caroline Coch sits down with Adam Scaife, Head of Long-range forecasting at the Met Office and Professor at Exeter University, to discuss the paper: